50.6 MB (2.6 MB compressed)

 PAUL PARKER / SCIENCE PHOTO LIBRARY PAUL PARKER / SCIENCE PHOTO LIBRARY

 Diabetic retinopathy.
 Ophthalmoscope view of the retina of the eye in a diabetic patient showing retinopathy.
-Here, discolouration of the retina (orange) is seen as white patches and red "dots".
+Here, the retina has developed a large number of blood vessels.
+Blood haemorrhages or tiny aneurysms (balloon-like swellings of blood vessels) are seen as red dots, reducing bloodflow.
+This in turn causes more blood vessels to form.
 Diabetic retinopathy describes the damage to the blood supply of the retina that occurs as a complication of diabetes.
-The red "dots" are blood haemorrhages or tiny aneurysms (balloon-like swellings) caused by blockages in capillaries and small arteries, with reduced blood flow.
-Increased permeability of the blood vessels may also produce white fatty exudates, as seen here, and oedema (fluid accumulation).
 Retinopathy impairs sight and in severe cases leads to blindness.
+Treatment by laser may be successful in sealing blood vessels, causing them to regress (see photo: M140/178 after laser treatment).

 Model release not required.
 Property release not required.